FREQUENTLY ASKED QUESTIONS

 1. Where are you located and what are your business hours?

 The Customer Service Center (Parking Permits) is located on the first floor of 1755 Meridian Avenue, working hours are from 8:30 a.m. to 6:00 p.m.
-Mon-Friday, excluding weekends and Holidays.
+Monday - Friday, excluding weekends and Holidays.

 2. How can I purchase a business parking permit?

-The cost of the permit is: $70.00 plus 7% sales tax for a total of $74.90 per month, and you can pay for your permit up to one year in advance.
+The cost of the permit is: $70.00 plus 7% sales tax for a total of $74.90 per month, and you can pay for your permit up to three (3) months in advance.

 3. What is the status of our City Municipal garages and lots?

 There is limited availability for our City of Miami Beach Municipal garages and lots.
 To place your name on our waiting list, please call 305.673.7505.

 4. What are the required documents to purchase a residential parking permit?